fbpx

 They track this way for the very reason discussed above.
 In order to actually see the bounce, you have to jump your eyes to its general location before the bounce actually happens.
 If, on the other hand, your saccade occurs with the bounce, rather than before it, you will be blind during the bounce.

 Roger Federer’s gaze arrives at the bounce area before the actual bounce transpires.
-They remain still there until after the ball has left the ground, at which point his gaze shifts to his projected contact point.
+He holds it there, still, as the ball bounces.

 In general, elite athletes in high speed sports predict a future point of interest using visual information available during the early part of an object’s flight.
 They then jump their fixation to that point of interest before the object gets there, ensuring the eyes have time to refocus on that new point before the object arrives.